 Negativity effect

-Let’s start by discussing a common type of harmful thinking that one’s mind may do, which psychologists call the “negativity effect”.
+Let’s start by discussing a common type of illogical thinking that one’s mind may do, which psychologists call the “negativity effect”.

-Psychologists have named this type of thinking, where one’s mind exaggerates negative experiences, the “negativity effect”.
-It is quite an important one to be wary of, as if it happens too often, it can lead to one having a low mood or even depression.
+Psychologists have named this way of thinking, where one’s mind exaggerates negative experiences, the “negativity effect”.
+It is quite important to avoid it, as if it happens too often, it can lead to one having a low mood or even depression.

 The example below shows how the negativity effect can be harmful.